pedrobenedicte/segmented-proc/README.md

 Verilog description of a segmented processor for the Processor Architecture class of the Master in Innovation and Research in Informatics of UPC-BarcelonaTech

-* verilog		| Verilog description of the processor.
+* verilog: Verilog description of the processor.
-* test			| Tests for the processor.
+* test: Tests for the processor.
-* documentation		| Documentation about the processor.
+* documentation: Documentation about the processor.
-* info			| Information about the project.
+* info: Information about the project.